 Plan how you want test participants to share their opinions depending on what you want to get out of the test.
 You might be compelled to use a preference test to settle a disagreement between two designs or figure out if you should include a feature or not.

-A test question is vital in this step, you need to ask participants to complete a task or answer a specific question.
-Any question that identifies the page that users like most and find most useful will help you optimize your landing pages.
+A test question is vital in this step.
+You need to ask participants to complete a task or answer a specific question.
+Any question that identifies the page that users find the most useful will help you optimize your landing pages.

-Remember that users aren’t designed or landing page experts, ask them to give feedback on their experiences and opinions to get the most valuable insights.
+Remember that users aren’t designers or landing page experts!
+Ask them to give feedback on their experiences and opinions to get the most valuable insights.
 You can optimize your pages by asking any question that identifies the page that users like and find most useful.